brendonlch/EduTrade/README.txt

 * To get all the latest stock into the database
 * Keep this browser running to load the latest stock into the database
 * NOTE : Market opens at 9:30pm Singapore Time (UTC+8)
-Run localhost:8000/news/news/<string:symbol> in browser
-* To get all the latest news of <symbol> into the database
-* Repeat for all symbols [FB, MSFT, TSLA, TWTR, GOOG]

 Testing of application
 * Run localhost:8000/EduTrade/templates/login.html